 DLH has accrued revenue and costs associated with certain government contracts covered by the Service Contract Act.
 These adjustments are due to changes in the contracted wage determination rates for certain employees.
-A wage determination is the listing of wage rates and fringe benefit rates for each classification of laborers whom the Administrator of the Wage and Hour Division of the U.S. Department of Labor ("DOL") has determined to be prevailing in a given locality.
+A wage determination is the listing of wage rates and fringe benefit rates for each classification of laborers which the Administrator of the Wage and Hour Division of the U.S. Department of Labor ("DOL") has determined to be prevailing in a given locality.
 Contractors performing services for the Federal government under certain contracts are required to pay service employees in various classes no less than the wage rates and fringe benefits determined to be prevailing in these localities.
 An audit by the DOL in fiscal 2008 at one of the facilities revealed that notification, as required by contract, was not provided to DLH Solutions in order to effectuate the wage increases in a timely manner.
 Wages for employees on assignment at the time have been adjusted prospectively to the prevailing rate and hourly billing rates to the DVA have been increased accordingly.
 During the fiscal year ended September 30, 2008, DLH recognized nonrecurring revenues of \$10.8 million and direct costs of \$10.1 million, based on amounts that are contractually due under its arrangements with the Federal agencies.
-At September 30, 2012, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million.
+At September 30, 2013, the amount of the remaining accounts receivable with the DVA was approximately \$9.3 million and the remaining accrued payroll was approximately \$8.7 million.

-In April 2012, the Company received formal contract modifications from the DVA, dated April 16, 2012, concerning the retroactive billing matter.
+In April 2012, the Company received formal contract modifications from the DVA concerning the retroactive billing matter.
 The contract modifications from the DVA incorporate relevant wage determinations covering largely 2006 and 2007 applying to the Company's historical contracts with DVA during those periods.
 These government modifications initiate the procedures whereby the Company may invoice the DVA in accordance with the modified wage determinations and subsequently make timely retroactive payments to employees (active and inactive) covering work performed at the certain locations.
 The Company expects to follow the same process implemented as directed by and in conjunction with the Department of Labor and the DVA when similar wage determination-related contract modifications were made to cover other sites (also for the periods of 2006 and 2007) in 2008.

-The Company continues to support the Government's review of the detailed supporting calculations for the retroactive billings and to negotiate an incremental final amount related to indirect costs and fees applied to these retroactive billings.
+During fiscal year 2013, the Company continued to support the Government's review of the detailed supporting calculations for the retroactive billings and to negotiate an incremental final amount related to indirect costs and fees applied to these retroactive billings.
 As such, there may be additional revenues recognized in future periods once the final approval for such additional amounts is obtained.
-The additional indirect costs and fees are estimated to be between \$0.4 million and \$0.6 million.
+The additional indirect costs and fees are estimated to be between\$0.4 million and \$0.6 million.
 The Company has developed these estimates under the same contractual provisions applied to the sites that were settled in 2008.
-However, because these amounts remain subject to government review, no assurances can be given that any amounts that we may receive will be within the range specified above.
+However, because these amounts remain subject to government review, no assurances can be given that this amount will be received.